jtryon/openclack/README.md

 Thanks to the folks at http://deskthority.net/ for helping out when I had questions about measurements!
 Extra big thanks to BathroomEpiphanies.
 Wouldn't have been able to do it without your amazing wiki.
 [Check it out here!](http://deskthority.net/wiki/KiCAD_keyboard_PCB_design_guide)

-Misc:
--This one http://www.mcmaster.com/#cadinlnord/91772a266/=n7mz56, will have to cut to size